openhab/openhab1-addons/bundles/binding/org.openhab.binding.caldav-command/README.md

 # CalDAV Personal
 Binding file: org.openhab.binding.caldav-personal-version.jar

-* Used to detect presence through calendar events.
+* Used to detect presence through calendar events
-* Used to show upcoming/active events in openhab.
+* Used to show upcoming/active events in openhab

 ### openhab.cfg
 * `caldavPersonal:usedCalendars=<calendar-id>` (multiple calendars can be separated by commas)